switchshop/pokemon-fullstack-challenge-backend-focus/README.md

 ## Instructions

 ### Preparing
+Please do not create a public fork of this repo.
+This is to stop other applicants from seeing your solution.
+See how to share the repo with us at the end of the steps.

 Clone this repo down to your local machine and run `npm install` to install the project dependencies.
 To start the dev server, run `npm run dev` and it will fire up at `localhost:3000`

 ### Step 1